bennettkelleyt-svg/kbennett-samples/index.md

 <h1 style="color:#0070C0; font-weight: 700; font-size: 2rem !important;">Portfolio Overview</h1>

 I'm a senior technical writer working remotely from Florida's Gulf Coast.
 My background spans SaaS and enterprise platforms, healthcare‑related applications, automated workflow software, and robotic autonomy technology.

 My work focuses on clarity, logical structure, and explaining complex systems in ways people can actually understand and use.
-This portfolio includes the projects can share publicly and is meant to offer a clear sense of how I think and work.
+This portfolio includes the projects I can share publicly and is meant to offer a clear sense of how I think and work.

 > **Notes**
 >-   Learn more about me as a writer and teammate by visiting my [Kelley Bennett: Behind the Work](/kbennett-samples/KelleyBennett-Behind-the-Work) page and the  [Recommendations](https://www.linkedin.com/in/kelley-bennett-742755b/details/recommendations/?detailScreenTabIndex=0) section of my [LinkedIn profile](https://www.linkedin.com/in/kelley-bennett-742755b/) and in this portfolio.